A lot of people I work with think I’m crazy for giving advice on how to set up a CrossFit home gym because they think I may be losing potential work.

 Before you think, “I don’t have back problems, so I’ll just skip over this one,” I would strongly advise spending a few dollars to help you prevent lower back strain.

 You can also use an ab roller for core exercises at your home gym.

 The product I generally recommend is the Athlos Fitness Ab Mat, mainly because it is durable and offers some padding for your buttocks as well.
 And looking at all the positive reviews online, it really is one of the top rated ones.

 6. Jump Rope

-Using a jump rope is excellent for warm up and cardio routines, and it’s a load of fun.
+Using a rope is excellent for warm up and cardio routines, and it’s a load of fun.
 It also improves your overall health.
-(2) Why do you think kids love using them?
+(2)

 It might take a few tries to get into the rhythm, but once you get the hang of it, you can easily increase the speed for more intense training sections.

-The one I hand out at my classes is the Fitness Factor Adjustable Jump Rope.
+The jump rope I hand out at my classes is the Fitness Factor Adjustable Jump Rope.
 It’s very affordable, durable, and you can easily adjust it to your height.
-If you’re above or below the average height, then that will be worth a lot.
-If you have the budget, then get yourself a quality pair of Rogue Speed Rope as it will last you years.
+If you’re above or below the average height, then that will be worth a lot for your CrossFit games.
+If you have the budget, then get yourself a high quality pair of Rogue Speed Rope as it will last you years.

 Here's a 5-min jump rope workout vid that you can follow to get you started in your CrossFit training.